THEBOSS0369/Projects/README.md

-#These are my projects from the CS50 Course
+#These are my Django and JavaScript with sql projects from the CS50 Course

 Link for Commerce/Auctions is https://youtu.be/O22IUOGuqC4